Ion213/fb_boot/README.md

 <div align="center">

-fb_boot - (FB CHATBOT)
+# fb_boot - (FB CHATBOT)

-This is a Facebook chatbot using the [Google_GEMINI-AI_API](https://aistudio.google.com/app/apikey)
+A Facebook chatbot powered by the [Google GEMINI-AI API](https://aistudio.google.com/app/apikey).

-It uses a modified version of fbchat_muqit and can work with an encrypted cookies.json.
+It utilizes a modified version of `fbchat_muqit` and supports encrypted `cookies.json` for authentication.
-Here is the original version: [fb_muqit](https://github.com/togashigreat/fbchat-muqit?tab=BSD-3-Clause-2-ov-file)
+For reference, here is the original version: [fb_muqit](https://github.com/togashigreat/fbchat-muqit?tab=BSD-3-Clause-2-ov-file).

+This is an early release, and several features are still in development.
+As this is an unofficial API, we are not responsible for any account restrictions or bans imposed by Facebook.
+We strongly recommend using a dedicated or secondary Facebook account.

 </div>

 ## 🛠️ Documentation